A PROJECT OF THE UNIVERSITY OF CALIFORNIA IRVINE NEWKIRK CENTER FOR SCIENCE & SOCIETY,

 While most of the exonerations occurred in 2000, the final dismissals came in 2001.
 Five defendants – Anthony Adams, Luis Davalos, Jesse Alvarez, Jorge Alvarez and Ceaser Menendez – had all been convicted of manslaughter and each sentenced to 12 years in prison, based in part on testimony of a woman named Sonya Flores, a former girlfriend of Perez.
 She told Rampart investigators that Perez urged her to testify against the men, and that he had picked the defendants from a police book of gang members.
 Flores was later convicted in federal court of lying to authorities about a murder she said she had witnessed.

 As part of the immunity deal Perez struck with prosecutors, the state did not bring additional charges against him.
 His statements led to a wide range of disciplinary and criminal proceedings against other police officers.
 Allegations of misconduct involving approximately 40 officers went before the Board of Rights, a quasi-judicial board that has the authority to determine punishment for officers.
-The board heard 86 cases, of which it and found the officer involved not guilty in 54.
+The board heard 86 cases and found the officer involved not guilty in 54.
 In one instance, the board could not reach a decision.
 In the remaining cases, the board meted out some form of punishment, including reprimands, suspensions, and terminations.
 The collapse of many of these disciplinary cases underscored the limits of Perez’s testimony.
 In many instances it remained uncorroborated and fell apart when investigators interviewed witnesses or rechecked details.

 Eight officers other than Perez faced criminal charges for misconduct in the Rampart scandal.
 Four, including Durden, pled guilty.
 Four others –Buchanan, Liddy, Eddie Ortiz and Paul Harper – went to trial for two separate incidents involving civil-rights violations.
 In one case, the officers were acquitted.
 In the other, they were convicted but later had their convictions overturned based on insufficient evidence.
 The officers subsequently filed lawsuits against the City of Los Angeles for malicious prosecution, which were settled in 2009 for $20.5 million.